OPERATION CROSSROADS – LEST WE FORGET!

-Bill McGee was one of the 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for Crossroads.
-After fighting in the Pacific in World War II, McGee, a Gunner’s Mate in the U.S. Navy, was assigned to postwar duty on the heavy cruiser USS Fall River (CA-131), destined to become the Flagship for the Target Fleet at Crossroads and responsible for the positioning of the 95 target vessels in the Bikini Lagoon.
+McGee was one of the 42,000 military, scientists, and civilian personnel assembled at the Bikini Atoll in the Marshall Islands for the two tests – one from air and the other from underwater.
+McGee observed the preparations, the rehearsals, the tests, and the aftermaths from aboard the heavy cruiser USS Fall River (CA-131), the Flagship for the Target Fleet at CROSSROADS and responsible for the positioning of the 95 target vessels in the Bikini Lagoon.

-McGee, an accomplished World War II military historian, known for his spare and straightforward writing style, provides a detailed account of his participation in what scientists considered the most significant event of the twentieth century – from daily shipboard life, the detailed plan for Crossroads that was comparable to a major wartime battle plan, the rehearsals, and finally the tests themselves — Test Able on 1 July 1946 and Test Baker on 25 July 1946.
-McGee adds to his firsthand account with details from the Fall River ship logs and interviews with Fall River shipmates and other Crossroads participants.
+An accomplished World War II military historian known for his spare and straightforward writing style, McGee provides a detailed account of Test Able from the air (1 July 1946) and Test Baker from underwater (25 July 1946), and adds to his firsthand account with details from the Fall River ship logs and interviews with Fall River shipmates and other CROSSROADS participants.

-McGee also includes the commentary of esteemed Crossroads historians about the all-important later lessons learned about the devastating effects of radiation on man, animal, and ships – that no one saw coming.
+McGee includes the excerpted commentary of three esteemed CROSSROADS historians about the all-important later lessons learned about the devastating effects of radiation on man, animal, and ships – that no one saw coming:

-Bill and his co-author/wife Sandra live in the San Francisco Bay Area, California.
-They may be reached at firstname.lastname@example.org or on their website at www.WilliamMcGeeBooks.com.
+Bill McGee is a Lifetime Member of the National Association of Atomic Veterans (NAAV).
+He and his co-author/wife Sandra live in the San Francisco Bay Area, California.
+They may be reached at email@example.com or on their website at www.WilliamMcGeeBooks.com.